 An entity which, exclusive of the foregoing subdivisions, is designated as an auxiliary organization by the trustees.
 Cal.
 Educ.
 Code § 89901.

 Excluded Entities.
-The following campus organizations are excluded from becoming CSU auxiliary organizations:
+The following university organizations are excluded from becoming CSU auxiliary organizations:

 Alumni associations (See 5 CCR § 42397 et seq.);